 5. Ted Talks: “Teaching Methods for Inspiring Teachers of the Future,” “What 60 schools can tell us about teaching 21st century skills.”

 1. Participation in class and group discussions during each class session – 20%.

 2. Primary Source Document Assignment: Break the stranglehold of the textbook by locating a primary source document that you can apply to a specific lesson in your subject area.
-This primary source document could be, for instance, a letter, speech, or news article that would help students understand events and/or develop better interpretations about the subject matter.
+This primary source document could be but is not limited to, for instance, a letter, speech, or news article that would help students understand events and/or develop better interpretations about the subject matter.
 Explain in a single paragraph how this document would relate to a specific lesson.
 This is due at the beginning of class on Day 2 – 10 %.

 4. Final Project: